-The FAST study is developing an illustrative, scalable approach to transform our roadways into true multimodal corridors that can provide rapid, frequent, and reliable transit service across the region — complementing upcoming investments in bus rapid transit and commuter rail, while directly serving RDU Airport and Research Triangle Park.
+The FAST study, completed in February 2021, was designed to inspire, inform, and advance ideas for creating multimodal freeways and streets that can provide rapid, frequent, and reliable transit service across the Triangle — complementing upcoming investments in bus rapid transit and commuter rail, while directly serving RDU Airport and Research Triangle Park.

 Consulting firm VHB led the FAST study with team members Stantec and Catalyst Design.

-– Charles Lattuca, GoTriangle, president and CEO
+– Charles Lattuca, president and CEO, GoTriangle

 FAST study resources

-FAST update presentation
+FAST study overview presentation

 – delivered Nov.
 5, 2020